 Other promotion methods to consider are: reaching out to influencers in your space, including links to your new blog posts in your email newsletters, using paid ads, etc.

 - How will you track and measure the impact of blogging on your business?

-Based on your blogging goals, you need to have a simple system in place to track and measure your results against that goal.
-This can be as simple as a spreadsheet that is filled in monthly with all the traffic numbers, new email subscribers, number of comments, new booked calls, etc.
+Based on your blogging goals, you need to have a simple system to track and measure your results against that goal.
+This can be as simple as a spreadsheet that includes, on a monthly bases, all the traffic numbers, new email subscribers, number of comments, new booked calls, etc.

-- What budget will you assign to blogging?
+- What budget will you assign for blogging?

 Whether you decide to do everything yourself or outsource it to a freelancer, you need to set a budget for it.
 This can include things like: SEO research tools (I use Ahrefs), freelancers, proofreading and editing work, any SEO course you need to take if you choose to do everything yourself, etc.

 Just like any other marketing strategy out there, blogging takes consistency and commitment.
 Google loves fresh content and you will not appear on the first page of Google if you only blog when you find some free time.